xpnteam/xpnet/README.md

 named win.xpl, lin.xpl or mac.xpl.
 XPNet provides this library via a native "shim" project called XPNet.Native, which on Windows / VS 2017 builds a file named XPNet.Native.dll.
 Rename that file to win.xpl and drop it into the correct location.
-In the future, Linux and macOS builds of the that native shim would provide us with lin.xpl and mac.xpl as well.
+In the future, Linux and macOS builds of that native shim would provide us with lin.xpl and mac.xpl as well.

 This is all straightforward, but it should be automatable as well, so